cisanford/csanford-cloud/content/profile/tenets.md

 ## Professional Philosophy

-My experience in Big Tech, Little Tech, and parenting has led me to the following tenets of IT leadership (in alphabetical order):
+My experience in Big Tech, Little Tech, and parenting has led me to the following tenets of IT leadership:

 ### Avoid echo chambers
 - "Venting" is legitimate, but lots of venting in tech is not results-driven.